We offer mental health benefits, and assistance maintaining benefits, so our clients can take their meds without interruption.

 To help avoid drug overdose, we provide naloxone (the antidote to opiate OD) and overdose prevention training.
 Over 400 lives were saved through our naloxone distribution program

 We offer wound care at our exchange.
-Last year, we exchanged over 1.5 syringes.
+Last year, we exchanged over 1.5 million syringes.

 Nearly one-half of homeless women have experienced sexual assault.
 At HHCLA, we are committed to keeping women safe on the street.